faraui/markov-tg-bot/README.md

 # markov
 Markov algorithms interpreter and a Telegram bot to execute and manage these via.
 Many unique self written markov algorithms included.
 Interpreter and a Telegram bot are written in Python.

 This repository in no longer maintaned.
-Consider reffering to [Bourne shell script version](https://github.com/faraui/markov) instead.
+Consider reffering to [Bash & AWK script version](https://github.com/faraui/markov) instead.

 ## Requirements
 - Python3 ([installation guide](https://wiki.python.org/moin/BeginnersGuide/Download))